octa22/org.openhab.binding.somfytahoma/README.md

 The **io:/...** and **actiongroup:...** is everything what you need for the binding

-Only RollerShutter, Dimmer and Switch item are currently supported
+Only RollerShutter, Dimmer, Switch and String item are currently supported.
+The only String item currently supported is "version" - it returns Somfy Tahoma SW version

 Actiongroups are executed when ON command is received